Oscar Britt

 Oscar Lee Britt (June 18, 1919 - December 13, 1992) was an American professional football guard in the National Football League (NFL) for the Washington Redskins.
-He played college football at the University of Mississippi and was drafted in the 14th round of the 1943 NFL draft.
-Oscars pro football contract was for $225,00 a game, an original Leatherhead player.
+He played college football at the University of Mississippi and was drafted 130th overall in the 14th round of the 1943 NFL draft.
+Oscar's pro football contract was for $225,00 a game, an original Leatherhead player.

 Personal life

-Oscar married in 1949 and has six children.
-All of the children are living as of 2013.
+Oscar married in 1949 and had six children.
+All of the children were living as of 2013.